 Best practices for Ad text: Be very specific about exactly what you’re offering and include testimonials or go the other route and tell a story, people enjoy personal stories.

-Best practices for Link Description: Explain your features and benefits of your product or service.
+Best practices for Link Description: Explain the features and benefits of your product or service.
 Use FOMO to create urgency.